ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 VMware® multizone is a highly available offering that is built around a VMware vSAN™ stretched cluster deployment, which spans across three data centers.
 It provides low-latency connections and supports automated failover of workloads if an outage in one of the component data centers (availability zones) occurs.

 The offering has the following key features.
-- Multiple clusters with redundant vSphere infrastructure spread across three {{site.data.keyword.cloud}} data centers.
+* Multiple clusters with redundant vSphere infrastructure spread across three {{site.data.keyword.cloud}} data centers.
 Because the design relies on vSAN stretched clusters and extremely low-latency, deployment is restricted to {{site.data.keyword.cloud_notm}} multizone region (MZR) data centers.
-- vCenter HA
+* vCenter HA
-- vSAN stretched cluster support for management plane and customer workloads.
+* vSAN stretched cluster support for management plane and customer workloads.
-- NSX-T with pre–configured Transport Zones and overlay networks.
+* NSX-T with pre–configured Transport Zones and overlay networks.
-- High availability of storage and compute resources, which allows for complete loss of one of the three {{site.data.keyword.cloud_notm}} data centers without disruption to any of the management or customer workloads.
+* High availability of storage and compute resources, which allows for complete loss of one of the three {{site.data.keyword.cloud_notm}} data centers without disruption to any of the management or customer workloads.
-- VMware Solutions automation to add and remove workload capacity for both compute and storage.
+* VMware Solutions automation to add and remove workload capacity for both compute and storage.
-  - Add and remove host is supported, with a minimum of six hosts in initial consolidated cluster and a minimum of two hosts in witness cluster.
+   * Add and remove host is supported, with a minimum of six hosts in the initial consolidated cluster and a minimum of two hosts in the witness cluster.
-  - Add and remove stretched vSAN clusters is supported.
+   * Add and remove stretched vSAN clusters is supported.
-  - Add and remove of non-stretched clusters is supported.
+   * Add and remove of non-stretched clusters is supported.
-  - Add and remove of NFS and iSCSI storage is supported.
+   * Add and remove of NFS and iSCSI storage is supported.

 ## Automation
 {: #mcv-archi-overview-auto}